 Common symptoms of a spinal problem include:

 If you have any concerns about the health of your spine, it is sensible to get expert assessment and advice.
-The Consultant Spinal Surgeons at BMI Bishops Wood in Middlesex provide management and treatment for a wide range of symptoms and conditions.
+The Consultant Spinal Surgeons at Bishops Wood in Middlesex provide management and treatment for a wide range of symptoms and conditions.
 They would be delighted to help you.

 When symptoms are mild and not interfering with movement, it can be easy to dismiss them.
 If the symptoms become more severe and are affecting daily life, it is far harder to ignore them!
 It will often be at this point that a person realises they need to get medical help.